You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 How do buy-sell agreements work?

-Buy-sell agreements define how a business will proceed if a business partner dies or leaves the company.
+Buy-sell agreements define how a business will proceed if an owner or partner dies or leaves the company.

-- Step 1 – Determine the events that trigger a buyout.
+- Determine the events that trigger a buyout.
+For example, death or disability of an owner.

-- Step 4 – Establish how the buyout will be funded.
-(For example, will the agreement leverage any other life insurance policies?)
+- Establish how the buyout will be funded.
+For example, will the agreement leverage any other life insurance policies?

-- Step 6 – Declare whether the business will be restructured after the buyout.
-If so, how it will be restructured.
+- Declare whether the business will be restructured after the buyout.
+If so, how will it be restructured?

 The agreement is essentially a barter between the owners in the event that one of them passes away.
 This trade will assist the company to run smoothly even after tragic events.